 Any time from October through to March is a lovely time to visit most of Oman; temperatures will be in the twenties (°C) during the day and dropping to the late teens at night.
 The summer months, especially May through to September, are very hot and humid and not for the faint-hearted.
 This same climate will be found in all the main areas you’re likely to travel to, with the exception of Salalah and Dhofar.
 Here it is pleasingly warm all year round, with May and June being the hottest months, as in July and August the khareef monsoon arrives bringing heavy rain and slightly cooler temperatures.

-Oman Air fly directly from Heathrow to Muscat twice a day, with a very modern fleet of aircraft and offering very competitive prices, so they are the airline we most prefer.
-British Airways also have a direct service, though it is not daily.
-If you’re starting or finishing your trip in Musandam, this is actually closer to Dubai than Muscat and so this opens up the option of direct flights into Dubai and via Dubai to Muscat with the likes of Emirates and British Airways.
+Oman Air fly directly from Heathrow to Muscat once a day, with a very modern fleet of aircraft and offering very competitive prices, so they are the airline we most prefer.
+There are several other airlines that fly indirect via places like Dubai, Abu Dhabi, and Doha.
+If you’re starting or finishing your trip in Musandam, this is actually closer to Dubai than Muscat and so this opens up the option of direct flights into Dubai and via Dubai to Muscat with the likes of Emirates and British Airways/Qatar.
 All the Gulf carriers also serve Muscat via their main hubs.
-All the airlines offer Economy and Business Class flights, with select airlines, like British Airways, also offering World Traveller Plus.
+All the airlines offer Economy and Business Class flights.
 Within Oman, Oman Air also link Muscat with Salalah and Musandam, as well as offering flights on to a wide range of African and Asian destinations.

 As we’re not medical experts we feel it is essential you contact your G.P. regarding vaccinations and the like for travel to Oman.
 What follows is some suggestions, but they must be verified by a medical professional.
 You should have all your routine vaccinations up-to-date, and if arriving from a yellow fever risk country, you are required to have a valid certificate of immunisation.